What does U.C.C.M. mean?

 How many personnel are employed by the police service?

-As at May 2013, the total number of employees (uniform and civilian support) is 25.
-This number includes the Chief of Police, 2 Sergeants, 1 Acting/Sergeant, 2 Detective Constables, 12 Police Officers and 2 Special Constables.
-For the civilian support, the Service employs an Administrator, Records Administrator, Human Resource & Finance Officer, Administrative Assistant, and a Custodian.
+As at January 1, 2021, the total number of employees (uniform and civilian support) is 30.
+This number includes the Chief of Police, Inspector, 2 Sergeants, 2 Detective Constables, 1 Court Officer, 12 Police Officers and 2 Special Constables.
+For the civilian support, the Service employs a Director of Corporate Services, Executive Assistant, Human Resource Administrator, Finance & IT Coordinator, Social Navigator, Lighting the Fire Within Coordinator, Community Mobilization Intern, Administrative Assistant, and a Custodian/Maintenance.
 Guards are employed on an on-call basis only, and they are not included in the staff totals.

 Do First Nation Police Services have the authority to enforce laws on the highways and areas off the First Nations?